suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 Next, we can use this state variable to represent all the data in the JSX.

-Once we have updated the JSX, we'll add a `useState` to fetch the data.
+Once we have updated the JSX, we'll add a `useEffect` to fetch the data.

 ```javascript
 useEffect(() => {